gohyperr/hecs/packages/hecs-plugin-three/README.md

 # Hecs Plugin Three

 A plugin for Hecs that adds functionality to render three.js models and primitives.
+When used in node or without a viewport configured then appropriate systems become inactive.

 ---

 ## Usage

-1. Install the peerDependency `three.js`
+1. Install peer dependencies `three` and `hecs-plugin-core`, then
 2. Add the plugin to your plugin list when creating a World
-3. You can now use all of the features below

 ```js
 import { World } from 'hecs'